Manafest: History

 In 2012, he released his sixth studio album of Fighter.
 The album continued the previous release's heavy rock influence and garnered a nomination for Hip-Hop/Rap Album of the Year in the GMA Dove Awards.
 Because of this album's release, Manafest fans have since become known officially as "Fighters" amongst themselves, as well as Manafest himself.

 In late 2013, he released his first Christmas single "California Christmas", featuring Joel Piper.

 In 2014, he released his seventh album The Moment.
 The genre of the release deviated from his hard rock style and featured a more electronic hip hop sound.

 In late 2014, he released the single "Let Go", featuring Dave Stovall of Wavorly.
 The track was a song that didn't make the final cut of The Moment and was later released by itself.
-The song was recently pulled from iTunes. he has also hinted it might make his next album's track listing.
+The song was briefly pulled from iTunes.
+He also hinted it might make his next album's track listing.

 He started a PledgeMusic campaign for Reborn on April 24, 2015.
 The album released globally on October 2, 2015.

 On their 2016 album Hold the Light, Bread of Stone featured Manafest on the track "Battleground".

 On February 20, 2017, he launched a Kickstarter project for Stones.
 It was independently released on July 21, 2017.
 In May 2018, he launched another PledgeMusic campaign to fund Stones Reloaded, a remix album and companion piece to the original album.
 The release was fully funded and publicly released on September 21, 2018.

 On September 17, 2019, after releasing several singles earlier in the year, he announced a new crowdfunding campaign in order to fund his tenth studio album This Is Not The End.
-The album was released on December 13th, 2019.
+The album was released on December 13, 2019.

-Manafest released his eleventh album I Run With Wolves on May 6th, 2022, featuring Sonny Sandoval of P.O.D. on the track "Nemesis".
+Manafest released his eleventh album I Run With Wolves on May 6, 2022, featuring Sonny Sandoval of P.O.D. on the track "Nemesis".